iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 > This app is horrible.
 DO NOT INSTALL<br> :date: __2020-12-31 02:26:57__

 > ☆WARNING☆ DON'T DOWNLOAD ITS AN FAKE VIRUS APP IT'LL HURT YOUR DEVICE AND YOU!!!!!
 ESPECIALLY IN THE HOSPITAL!!!!
 Shutup<br> :date: __2020-12-29 16:22:57__

-> I've had this app on my phone for months.
-After I tested positive for Covid-19, I went to report a positive test.
-Couldn't even do it.
-What a real waste of potential in this system.<br> :date: __2020-12-29 03:31:45__

-> Useless and sketchy.
-Hasn't given me a single alert since I installed it months ago and requires bluetooth on 24/7.
-A waste of battery.
-Uninstalled.<br> :date: __2020-12-26 13:20:46__

-> Can't even upload my positive result because they claim the VDH contacts you to give you a PIN after you test positive.
-They definitely don't.
-I haven't been contacted at all.
-This app is useless, don't waste your time.
-It will give you a false sense of security thinking you haven't come into contact with anyone contagious when you probably have.
-Way to go VDH.
-Not helpful in preventing the spread of Covid at all.<br> :date: __2020-12-18 16:14:29__